-The Community Right to Build (CRTB) allows local communities to undertake small-scale, site-specific, community-led developments.
+The Community Right to Build (CRTB) allows local communities to undertake smallscale, site-specific, community-led developments.
 It is a particular type of Neighbourhood Development Order which allows community organisations in some cases to bring forward small scale development on specific sites without following the usual planning permission process.
 However, a CRTB need to be in conformity with the Local Plan and, if applicable, the Neighbourhood Plan for any given area.
-A CRTB needs to relate to an approved Neighbourhood Area (see 8.19 below).
+A CRTB needs to relate to an approved Neighbourhood Area.
 As with Neighbourhood Plans and Development Orders, a CRTB is subject to an independent examination and a referendum and the Local Authority needs to be involved in these stages in the same way.